 To help explain the application of The Right Questions format I will use the example of a hotel case study.
 This is simplified but based on some actual work I did with a hotel business.

 First, we look at our present situation.
-What is the present workflow and what is the problem that has been identified the means a process is needed?
+What is the present workflow, and what is the problem that has been identified that means a business decision process is needed?

 Let use the hotel example to explore the question.
 The hotel receives new bookings on a daily basis and needs rooms prepared and cleaned every day too.
 Here the challenge is that the manager who takes the bookings is not the same one that manages the cleaners.
 But the cleaners need to know to prepare the rooms.
 Therefore there needs to be a communication process in place so that everyone knows what to do and when.